mjtomei/inflation/inflation_analysis.md

 *Figure 10: Data from BLS CPI component indices.*

-The result is stark: by 2024, necessities have risen to 220 (2000=100) while discretionary goods reached only 185—a 35 percentage point gap.
+The result is stark: by 2024, necessities have risen to 220 (2000=100) while discretionary goods reached only 185, a 35 percentage point gap.
 Maria spends 70% of her income on necessities; a wealthier household might spend 40%.
 This single fact explains much of her frustration: the things she cannot avoid have inflated nearly twice as fast as the things she can.

 The policy implication is direct: Social Security COLA adjustments based on aggregate CPI systematically undercompensate people like Maria.
-The BLS has an experimental CPI-E for the elderly, but no necessity-weighted index exists for working-age low-income households—until someone like Maria constructs one.
+The BLS has an experimental CPI-E for the elderly, but no necessity-weighted index exists for working-age low-income households.
+Until someone like Maria constructs one.

 ### 6.4 What About the Assets She Doesn't Own?

 Maria doesn't own a home or stocks.
 CPI tells her that her purchasing power, adjusted for inflation, has grown modestly since 2000.
-But CPI excludes asset prices entirely—treating housing as rent, ignoring financial assets.
+But CPI excludes asset prices entirely, treating housing as rent, ignoring financial assets.
 What if she constructed an index including the things she's trying to save for?

 **Table 7: CPI vs. Asset-Adjusted Index (2000 = 100)**